Migrate ECS instances across or within accounts

 Instance

-Search for and select the source ECS instance in the specified region by its instance ID, name, or IP address.
-You can select multiple instances for batch import.
+Search for and select the source ECS instance in the specified region by its ID, name, or IP address.
+You can select multiple instances to import them at once.

-SMC automatically starts the Cloud Assistant client for the import, which takes 3 to 10 minutes.
+SMC automatically starts the Cloud Assistant agent to perform the import, which takes 3 to 10 minutes to complete.

-6. On the Cross-account/Same-account Migration page in the Server Migration Center (SMC) console, view the status of the migration source in the Migration Real-time Status column.
+6. On the Cross-account/Same-account Migration page of the SMC console, check the status of the migration source in the Real-time Migration Status column.

-• If the status is Migration Source Online, the import succeeded.
+• If the status is Migration Source Online, the import is successful.

 Note

-In a cross-account ECS instance migration, the public IP address of the migration source may not be displayed, the operating system information may be incomplete, and the instance status may not be recognized.
-This is normal and does not affect the migration task.
+During a cross-account ECS instance migration, the public IP address of the source instance may not display, the OS details may be incomplete, or the instance status may not be recognized.
+This does not affect the migration.

-• You can troubleshoot the issue based on the error message on the console or by checking the SMC client log files.
-The default installation directories are:
+• Troubleshoot the issue by checking the error message on the console or by viewing the SMC client log files.
+The default installation directories of the SMC client are:

 Same-account